"I'm serious, Rosalie. This is very important to him."

 It wasn't about whether or not she was nice.
 She did not care if she was nice.
 She just did not want her there.
 She did not want her forced into their lives, shoved down their throat.
 At this point, they should not be there.
 They should have cut their losses and run.
 She had no interest in liking her.
 She had no interest in knowing her.

 The room grew silent as they all waited, listening to each pebble that crunched under the tires as the truck made its way closer and closer.
 No one moved, no one breathed; a house full of nervous vampires was a shockingly quiet thing.

 She sniffed in disapproval as the truck hit some kind of a pothole and the engine wobbled.
 This girl had to hear that, right?
 It wasn't just her vampire hearing.
 This girl was irresponsible.

 She resented this.
 That's what it came down to.
 She resented this new and aggravating thing in her life.

-Esme twitched again when the truck pulled up, idled at top volume and then was turned off with a wheeze.
+Esme's hands clasped in front of her when truck pulled up.
+It idled at top volume for a painful moment and then was turned off with a wheeze.